antireaction/queerrights-en/docs/transrights/misc.md

 - ["Trans people are forcing you to date them"](!!!)
 - ["Sex cannot be significantly changed and is also a reason to not refer to a trans person by their gender identity"](!!!)
 - [Autogynephilia](!!!)

 ---
-## Non-binary identities

-### "I don't understand non-binary/genderfluid/xenogender people."

-### "They/them is not grammatically correct, I will not call you multiple people."

----
 ## True misc